wiselencave/Warcraft_MRF_Blender/mrf_spec.md

 | **byte[]** | Padding to align to the next 16-byte boundary (if necessary) |

 ## Keyframe
-The `vector3` of the absolute (world) position of the vertex, and the `vector3` of its normal in a given frame are stored here.
-Repeats for each vertex.
+Each keyframe is stored as a separate chunk and contains a complete snapshot of the state (position and normal) of all vertices in the mesh.

-Each keyframe has its own chunk.
-The number of keyframes is in the [Header](#header).
+The total number of keyframes is specified in the [Header](#header).
 #### Chunk structure
 | Type  | Description |
 |------|-------|